AnekinRed/FOSS-TTRPG-Name-Pending-/SystemRules/The Basics.md

 ### What is a Table Top Role Playing Game (TTRPG)?
 A Table Top Role Playing Game is a co-operative story telling game you play with friends over a table where Players role-play as Characters they've created using dice to determine the outcomes of choices they make in a Campaign the Game Master governs over.
 Forging a tale of glory, whimsy, or pure evil as you and your friends go on an unforgettable adventure.

+> Before we get to how to play.
+Let's talk about the Dice we use, and some core concepts related to TTRPGs in general. <br> If you're already familiar with TTRPGs you can skip ahead to the How do we play section

+### What Dice do we use?
+FOSSTTRPG is based on eight types of dice.
+100 (Percentile), 20, 12, 10, 8, 6, and 4 sided dice.
+When each dice is notated it will be written like this (Number)d(Type) or 1d20.
+Number notates the amount of dice you roll and Type is the type of dice/the amount of sides on the dice you roll.
+For example 1d20 is one twenty sided dice.
+>You roll a d100 by using two different d10 dice.
+One normal one to notate the first digit, and another one with multiples of 10 to notate the second digit.
+If 000 is rolled you roll 100 but if 0 is otherwise rolled it will be notated as 01 or 40 depending on which dice rolled 0.

 ### What is a Game Master (GM)?
 A Game Master is the person at the table who decides the rules, and plays as the world itself which the player characters will interact with.
 Usually including Non Player Characters (NPCs) such as bystanders, villains, rivals, or that one rat the Party adopted.
 They are Judge, Jury, and Executioner.
 Which means they have the final say on what goes in a game.
 Even if it contradicts the rules written here.